-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 "Some seem to believe that Poland has a tough and strong authoritarian government.
 But this is not true.
 This is not a good year for Kaczyński", Flis said.

-And indeed, even the church has distanced itself from some of his comments.
+And, indeed, even the church has distanced itself from some of his comments.

-The "church doesn't need a protective shield from the state", archbishop Wojciech Polak recently told the RMF FM radio station in response to Kaczyński's appeals.
+The "church doesn't need a protective shield from the state", archbishop Wojciech Polak recently told the RMF FM radio station in response to Kaczyński.

 Meanwhile, the church's popularity is also plunging due to recent paedophilia revelations, as well as the abortion fiasco.